 present is in situ and operando methods, such as in situ

 flow electrochemistry, investigation of polymer electrolyte membrane fuel

 cell electrodes under realistic (T,RH), and studies of peptide - model

 lipid membrane interactions.
 We also continue using electron impact and

 synchrotron methods to advance our understanding ot the fundamentals of

-Fundamental Inner shell excitation spectroscopy of gases, surfaces,
+Inner shell excitation spectroscopy of gases, surfaces, solids and

 Please explore the pages of this web site.
-It contains highlights of our research, information about group members, opportunities for research positions, a list our publications with pdf donwloads, and links to tools we provide to others - aXis2000, BAN, the Core Excitation Bibiography and Database (~600 spectra of ~400 gas phase compounds!!), and a X-ray microscopy bibliography as well as links to related sites.
+It contains highlights of our research, information about group members, opportunities for research positions, a list our publications (with links to pdfs), and links to tools we provide to others - aXis2000, BAN, the Core Excitation Bibiography and Database (~600 spectra of ~400 gas phase compounds!!), and a X-ray microscopy bibliography as well as links to related sites.